Vision Sensor Simulation¶

 Note

-Next, set “CameraSampleController” to the “controller” property of the added controller item to specify the controller itself.
+Next, write “CameraSampleController” in the “Controller” property of the added controller item to set the controller body.

-Start simulation with the above setting: Then, the following message will first be displayed in the message view:
+Start the simulation in the above state.
+First, the following messages will be displayed in the message view:

-It is a list of Camera devices that the target model has and the actual type, the device id and the name of each are listed.
+This lists the Camera devices that the target model has, displaying the actual type, device ID, and name of each.

 The image of LeftCamera has been saved to "LeftCamera.png".